pholser/property-binder/README.md

 Bean Validation API annotations.
 To enforce the validations, call fluent method `validated()` on your instance of `PropertyBinder`.
 Then:

-* Any zero-arg methods will have their corresponding property values validated when the instance `bind()`s a source of configuration
+* Any zero-parameter methods will have their corresponding property values validated when the instance `bind()`s a source of configuration
-* Any methods with parameters, upon invocation, will validate the corresponding arguments and resulting property value.
+* Any methods with one or more parameters, upon invocation, will validate the corresponding arguments and resulting property value.

 ### TODO: